 BIRMINGHAM, Ala. – It might not seem like a natural progression, but Cary Guffey is confident his Hollywood experience led him to a career in finance.

-After all, you hear more about film stars and former stars making one financial misstep after the next.
+You often hear about film stars and former stars making one financial misstep after the next.
 However, Guffey learned at a relatively young age how important it is to manage money smartly and later parlayed that knowledge into a retirement planning role with PNC.

 Guffey rose to stardom in 1977 at age 5 playing the role of Barry Guiler in the blockbuster sci-fi movie “Close Encounters of the Third Kind.”
-An acting career that began in preschool lasted less than a decade.
+His acting career, which began in preschool, spanned almost a decade.
 In his last major on-screen performance, he played the young Billy Hazard in the TV miniseries “North and South” in 1985.